 Because of the above arguments, though pure HTML is a markup language that cannot change system states, many still consider it a programming language.
 It still provides instructions to the computer (a program), even if that program is not dynamic.

 There you go, web-coding tech folks.
 The debate about whether HTML is a programming language has been going on for years and our guide helps to familiarize yourself with the issues.
-Wherever you land on the issue, there’s no argument that HTML is crucial for modern web development and is as essential to the Internet as any coding language.
+Wherever you land on the issue, there’s no argument that learning HTML is crucial for modern web development and is as essential to the Internet as any coding language.